WinzarH/LikertMakeR/articles/reliability_vignette.md

 When this occurs:

 - ordinal estimates are **skipped rather than forced**,
-- a clear warning is issued,
+- a warning is issued,
 - diagnostics are stored in the returned object.

 Diagnostics may be inspected using: